ChristineBuell/phase-0-tracks/web_dev/request_cycle/http_requests.md

 Cookies:
 	There was a lot of upset about them years ago, in a large part due to tracking, but they also are useful for remembering your settings at a website, or remembering things like login and password info.
 A cookie is a small piece of code that the server gives the web browser.
-There is a lot of variation in what cookies do, some are permanently in your browser (until you clean out the cache, unless they're zombie cookies which remake themselves.) and can track you.
-Others only last as long as your session at the time.
+The server for a site will send it with its response to the http request, and is saved in your browser.
+There is a lot of variation in how they behave, permenant cookies aren't actually permenant, but they expire at a certain date, while others only last as long as your session at the time.
+Hackers can hijack them to get session info (like when you're logged into your bank), so it's very important not to let any information be saved for sites like that.
+I was intrigued by something I saw listed as "Zombie" cookies.
+They go into upper memory when your computer is on, so if you delete them theyremake themselves.
+They also can track multiple browsers on the same machine.
+I thought that they must be used for gathering information on people without their knowlege eg bad reasons, but I read that theyare also used to keep people that have been banned from websites from simply making a new user name and logging in again.